Inez-y/user_docs_Inez_Saeyoung/docs/index.md

 ## Purpose

 This guide aims to introduce new Mac users with no prior computer background to the Terminal application.
-Terminal allows users to navigate the file and folder system, open, create, delete files, and troubleshoot common issues.
+Terminal allows users to control their computer without using graphic user interface such as icons on the desktop screen.
+After follow this document, you can navigate a file and folder system, open, create, delete a file and folder through Terminal.
+Finally, we will troubleshoot common issues while using Terminal.

 ## Intended Audience

-These instructions are aimed at new Mac users who are unfamiliar with using the Terminal application.
+This document is aimed at new Mac users who are unfamiliar with using the Terminal application.

 ## Prerequisites

-Before following these instructions, users should have a Mac computer with Mac OS.
+Before following the instructions, users should have a Mac computer with Mac OS.

+## Typographical Conventions

+1. Code snippets are able to copy.

+     ```
+     This is example of code snippet.
+     ```

+2. If a file name or folder name is written in square bracket, it means you can change a title and it can be printed differently on the computer screen.

 ## Notes and warning messages